 Sounds easy enough right?
 It’s marketing, so of course it’s not as simple as 1-2-3, but it can easily be copied for your own company.

-Upon first look at their website’s homepage, you’ll instantly notice how fun and colorful it is.
-No, sir… There’s no monochromatic color scheme here!
+Upon first look at their website, you’ll instantly notice the fun and colorful homepage.
 Next, you’ll notice that the current sale is featured smack-dab in the middle of the page.
-One week it could be dresses for the ladies, next week it could be discounted jeans for the entire family, and the third week it could be on-sale swimsuits and flip-flops.
+One week it could be dresses, next week it could be discounted jeans for the entire family, and the third week it could be on-sale swimsuits and flip-flops.